Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

   urlbar to focus a different part of the window.
 It can also happen when the user switches to another window while the urlbar is focused.

+urlbar.autofill_deletion
+  A uint recording the deletion count for autofilled string in the urlbar.
+  This occurs when the user deletes whole autofilled string by BACKSPACE or DELETE key while the autofilled string is selected.

 urlbar.engagement
   A uint recording the number of engagements the user completes in the urlbar.
   An engagement occurs when the user navigates to a page using the urlbar, for